A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 For Book 1: Hoping to become the greatest detective that ever grew, Inspector Flytrap, a Venus Flytrap, and his assistant, Nina the Goat, investigate "big deal" mysteries at an art museum, a cookie shop, and a garden.

-A black cat looks sideways while a bug dances on its head.
+Book cover for Ra The Mighty Cat Detective, showing a black cat looking to the side while a bug dances on its head.

 Ra the Mighty: Cat Detective